What is a charitable organization?

 What charitable organizations are exempt from registration?

-Organizations that are exempt from the registration requirements of the Act include bona fide religious institutions, as defined by T.C.A. §48-101-502(c); educational institutions and supporting organizations as defined by T.C.A. §48-101-502(b); volunteer fire departments, rescue squads and local civil defense organizations; political parties, candidates, and Political Action Committees; hospitals; nursing homes; any corporation established by an act of congress of the United States that is required by federal law to submit annual reports of its activities to congress containing itemized accounts of all receipts and expenditures after being fully audited by the department of defense; and organizations that do not intend to solicit and receive and do not actually raise or receive gross contributions from the public in excess of thirty thousand dollars ($30,000) during a fiscal year.
-Organizations that do not intend to solicit and do not actually raise or receive gross contributions from the public in excess of thirty thousand dollars ($30,000) during a fiscal year must file an Exemption Request annually.
-The checklist and forms are available HERE.
+Organizations that are exempt from the registration requirements of the Act include bona fide religious institutions, as defined by T.C.A. §48-101-502(c); educational institutions and supporting organizations as defined by T.C.A. §48-101-502(b); volunteer fire departments, rescue squads and local civil defense organizations; political parties, candidates, and Political Action Committees; hospitals; nursing homes; any corporation established by an act of congress of the United States that is required by federal law to submit annual reports of its activities to congress containing itemized accounts of all receipts and expenditures after being fully audited by the department of defense; and organizations that do not intend to solicit and receive and do not actually raise or receive gross contributions from the public in excess of fifty thousand dollars ($50,000) during a fiscal year.
+Organizations that do not intend to solicit and do not actually raise or receive gross contributions from the public in excess of fifty thousand dollars ($50,000) during a fiscal year must file an Exemption Request annually.
+Visit this link for Instructions for renewing registration for a charitable organization, and visit this link for all forms related to charitable organizations.

-Organizations that do not intend to solicit and do not actually raise or receive gross contributions from the public in excess of thirty thousand dollars ($30,000) during a fiscal year must file an Exemption Request form annually.
+Organizations that do not intend to solicit and do not actually raise or receive gross contributions from the public in excess of fifty thousand dollars ($50,000) during a fiscal year must file an Exemption Request form annually.

 How does an organization register with the division?